Care Guide for Caridina Shrimp, Crystal Red Caridina Shrimp on a live aquarium plants, how to care for caridina shrimp, caridina shrimp care guide

 Caridina is not a picky eater.
 They are known as a filter feeder and will accept most of the food types you provide them.
 The things you should be careful of is that only feed them high-quality fish food and let them consume completely within 2-3 minutes.
 You can refer to our recommendation below when coming to a decision.

-• Sinking shrimp pellets;
+• Sinking shrimp pellets food;

 • Crushed flake foods;